Yodata/real-estate/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Introduction" icon="installation" href="/about-the-project" description="Step-by-step guides to setting up your system and installing the library." /%}

 {% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}